tara-fenton/whats-that-rn/README.md

 # WhatsThat
 an app that let's you take a picture and it says out loud what is in the image

+### Steps to Install
 react-native init WhatsThat

+- npm install
+- npm install react-navigation --save
+- npm install react-native-camera --save
+- npm install react-native-elements --save
+- npm install react-native-vector-icons --save
+- npm install react-native-fetch-blob --save
+- npm install clarifai --save
+- npm install react-native-speech --save
-npm install
+- npm install react-native-splash-screen@3.0.6 --save
-npm install react-navigation --save npm install react-native-camera --save npm install react-native-elements --save npm install react-native-vector-icons --save npm install react-native-fetch-blob --save npm install clarifai --save npm install react-native-speech --save

-react-native link
+- react-native link

 Next, you need to drag the RCTCameraRoll.xcodeproj in your project folder to Xcode.
 Here is a simple diagram on where to find this file.